-- Reach out to us at firstname.lastname@example.org or click on the red Support button on the bottom of this page to submit your question or request.
+- Reach out to us at firstname.lastname@example.org or click on the red button at the bottom of this page to submit your question or request.
 If there is a space available in other cohorts, we will work with you to find one that best fits your schedule.

 - We accommodate schedule changes whenever possible and are usually able to do so.
 However, note that it is best to contact us as soon as you know you need to make a change, as we cannot guarantee to accept program session changes within two weeks of your start date.

 Yes, the lesson content is asynchronous, so you can participate from any time zone.
 Mentor office hours are offered most frequently in U.S. time zones (U.S. PT/MT/CT/ET), but we have students from all over the world studying with us.
 International students whose time zones do not work with the scheduled office hours can work with their mentors to schedule times to connect.

 Course tuition is $1195.
 There are no additional fees.